danielpederzini/danielpederzini/README.md

 # Hi, I'm Daniel 👋

-Backend Developer with 3+ years of experience building scalable systems in the financial sector.
+Backend Developer with 3+ years of experience building with Java/Spring in the financial sector.

-Currently working on high-scale backend systems in **Brazil's PIX ecosystem**, serving millions of users daily.

 I'm passionate about **Artificial Intelligence** and currently studying **Statistics, Machine Learning and Deep Learning**, aiming to move toward **AI Engineering and research-oriented work**.

----

-## 🚀 Current Focus

-* Backend architecture and distributed systems
-* Machine Learning fundamentals
-* Deep Learning and neural networks
-* AI systems applied to real-world problems

 ---